chauhan112/Training/kami_solving_ideas.md

      So it the color connects all the objects with same color it must be the minimum step. however the order inwhich it should be done is still not clear yet.
   * same color object common neighbour:- Eg: if a particular object connect all the objects of same color, then it take precedence.
 * make the brute force strategy
+  * find the path of maximum gradient descent

 ## Hypothesis test